-Every great site has a powerful testimonial page.
+Every great site has a powerful customer testimonial page.

-It’s formed by compelling quotes from current customers that make a product such an obviously good idea, anyone would sign up.
+It’s formed by compelling quotes from current customers that make a product or service seem like such an obviously good idea, anyone would sign up.

-Great testimonials tell people that your product or service is not only legitimate but proof enough that other people are seeing great results from it.
+Great testimonials tell people that your business is not only legitimate but that it actually works.

-Testimonials boost your conversion rate and can often deliver great results.
+Testimonials boost your conversion rate and inspire trust in your business.
 But if you don’t have a testimonial page yet, how can you start?

 The answer is simple—either feature existing reviews, or kindly ask existing customers to create new reviews for you.